 - Electricity to the grid: 80 Gigawatt-hours per year

 - A megawatt is a unit of power: energy per second

 - A megawatt-hour is a measure of energy

-- In South Australia, we are building a plant like Gemasolar
+- In South Australia, we were planning to build a plant like Gemasolar

 - Difficulties have arisen with financing the plant (April 2019)

 - About twice as big as Gemasolar